 This one-year accredited program is designed to train up to three well-rounded, academically oriented cytopathologists and provide advanced training in diagnostic cytopathology and the performance of FNAs.
 Approximately 22,000 patient cases are evaluated each year in our hospital-based laboratory, of which about 3,000 are nongynecologic specimens.
 FNAs comprise approximately one-third of the nongynecologic specimens.
 Particularly strong interdepartmental programs exist in cancer prevention and control, epidemiology and biostatistics; and fellows have the opportunity to evaluate research FNA material in addition to diagnostic cases.
 After a training period, the fellow is expected to assume sign-out responsibilities under supervision.
 Participation in conferences and teaching of pathology residents and cytotechnology students is required.
 The program is designed to provide the successful candidate with an in-depth experience that will include liquid based, thin layer cytology techniques, molecular diagnostics, image analysis, flow cytometry, immunohistochemistry and health services research.
 Fellows are encouraged to design and complete a research project.

 Applications must be received by August 1 of the year prior to the intended fellowship.
-Please send your curriculum vitae and 3 letters of recommendation to:
+Please email your fellowship application, curriculum vitae and 3 letters of recommendation to:

 Kansas City, KS 66160